bruinxiong/xionglin.github.io/README.md

 ## News and Activities:

 **Nov 2018:** My previous employer, **Panasonic R&D Center Singapore**, just achieves the **[No.6](https://github.com/bruinxiong/xionglin.github.io/blob/master/NIST_PSL_01.jpg)** in Wild Setting of fierce **NIST Face Recognition Vendor Test (FRVT) 1:1 Verification**.
 It proves that our previous strategies for wild setting are shown to be correct.
 This score is the same as the No.1 of last year.
 Many competitors get large improvement.
-It is a fiercely competitive battle field for face recognition.
+It is a fiercely competitive battle field of face recognition.
 Congratulations, my friends and the previous boss.
 More information can be found in offical **[report](https://www.nist.gov/sites/default/files/documents/2018/11/16/frvt_report_2018_11_16.pdf)**.

 **Nov 2018:** One [paper](https://arxiv.org/pdf/1809.00338.pdf) titled with **Look Across Elapse: Disentangled Representation Learning and
 Photorealistic Cross-Age Face Synthesis for Age-Invariant Face Recognition** is accepted by ***AAAI 2019***.